Alphonse Juin: Later life

 At the time of the end of the war in Europe, Juin was in the United States, where he represented France at the San Francisco Conference.
 In the immediate post-war period he continued with his task of rebuilding France's armed forces.
 This was made difficult by the ending of American Lend-Lease aid, and the military commitments to the Allied occupation of Germany, and in North Africa, Syria and Italy, where the 1947 Paris Peace Treaties made some adjustments to the border.
 The major looming crisis, though, was the Indochina War.
 Juin lost his direct access to the President when de Gaulle left office in 1946, and his plans for an Army large enough to handle France's commitments had to be scaled back.

 In May 1947, Juin returned to Africa as the Resident-General in Morocco.
 He opposed Moroccan attempts to gain independence and worked uneasily with Mohammed V, the Sultan of Morocco, whom Juin correctly suspected of harbouring nationalist sympathies.
 Juin forbade religious schools and certain gatherings, which he felt were being taken over by nationalists.
-During his tenure he instituted many administrative reforms, and greatly expanded opportunities for Moroccans, but it was overshadowed by the growing drift to independence.
+Through his 7 March 1949 agreement with Jacques Gershoni of the Jewish Agency, the Zionist organization called Cadima was established to facilitate the migration of Moroccan Jews to the recently established state of Israel.
+During his tenure Juin instituted many administrative reforms, and greatly expanded opportunities for Moroccans, but it was overshadowed by the growing drift to independence.
 General Guillaume replaced him in August 1951.

 Although Juin visited Indochina in April 1946, and met with Ho Chi Minh, he was not interested in a command there.
 He likewise turned down an offer in 1948 to command the Western European Union land forces.
 He returned to Indochina in October 1950, when he was sent to report on the state of France's efforts there.
 He produced a damning report, in which he criticised both the strategy and tactics being employed.
 But he again turned down an offer to command the French forces in Indochina, being far more concerned about the situation in North Africa.